Attributes (in elements)

 Introduction

 Have you encountered the need to work with attributes in elements when processing product data and don’t know what they are for or how to use them?
-In MERGADO Editor, which is based on XML, you can easily work with them and increase your sales.
-Let’s talk about what attributes in elements are and how MERGADO can help you with them.
+In Mergado Editor, which is based on XML, you can easily work with them and increase your sales.
+Let’s talk about what attributes in elements are and how Mergado can help you with them.

 What are attributes?